 Many home-cook versions of the strawberry pie recipe have circulated since the last Hess’s closed in the ’90s.
 This recipe, using fresh strawberry juice thickened in to a glaze and poured over carefully stacked fresh strawberries, comes closest to the original store version.
 We’ve left out the red food coloring that some cooks add.
 (The glaze is bright red on its own.)
 And we followed America’s Test Kitchen’s practice of adding a little pectin to the cornstarch thickener to achieve a finished pie that’s neither gummy, nor gelatin-bouncy.
 Hess’s original pie had several cups of whipped cream on top.
 You can do that too, or, do as we did and garnish with just a dollop, allowing your guests to add more cream at table.

 Footnote: It’s true.
 Liberace loved Hess’s strawberry pies almost as much as his spangles.
-Jill Youngken, assistant director and head curator at the Lehigh Valley Heritage Museum & keeper of Hess-history esoterica, confirms that pianist Vladziu Valentino Liberace—once the world’s highest-paid entertainer—had dozens of these pies shipped to his friends each year at Christmas.
+Youngken, assistant director and head curator at the Lehigh Valley Heritage Museum, confirms that pianist Vladziu Valentino Liberace—once the world’s highest-paid entertainer—had dozens of these pies shipped to his friends each year during the Holidays.

 - 1 1/3 cups all-purpose flour